Adopting a Big Fluffy

 Adoption requires an application which you can find here with reference checks.
 We do home visits when a background check is not enough.
 We place dogs over a large area of the United States, excluding western states, but including the midwest, the mid-Atlantic, the Southeast, the Northeast, the Plains states including Texas, northern states like Wisconsin and Minnesota, and the Rocky Mountain regions.
 For the most part, our dogs are strictly indoor companions.
 We almost never do livestock guardian dog placements as most of our dogs would be particularly bad livestock guardians or have already failed at it.
 In simple terms, our dogs would probably think chickens are tasty and we have had many serial chicken killers in our ranks.

 Adoptions are made on a best home basis.
 If two excellent applications come in for the same dog, our policy is first in time, first in line.
 Our goal is to have the very best home for all our dogs.
-We do have a kennel for quarantine in the Nashville, Tennessee, area, but the overwhelming majority of our dogs are in private foster homes waiting to be adopted cross the United States.
+We do have a kennel for quarantine, but the overwhelming majority of our dogs are in private foster homes waiting to be adopted across the United States.
 We carefully screen our dogs and our adopters to ensure we are placing the right dog in the right home.

 What Are the Adoption Costs?

 Our adoption fee is $500 for adult dogs and $600 for puppies.
 All of our dogs are spayed/neutered, have had all shots (age appropriate in the case of puppies) including bordetella (kennel cough), rabies, and the distemper/parvo series, as well as leptospirosis and we booster all of these shots as recommended by the American Animal Hospital Association guidelines.
 All of our dogs have been heartworm-screened and are heartworm negative or have been treated for heartworms, have had a clear fecal exam and are up to date on parasite and heartworm preventatives.
 We screen dogs for anaplasma, ehrlychia and lyme disease and treat as needed, we perform fecal exams and treat, and we check and treat ears, eyes, teeth, skin and where a concern exists, orthopedic issues.
 The adoption fee covers any other medical treatments the dog may have had while in our care.
 We treat all dogs with heartworms or any other parasitic condition and we treat any medical condition the dog may have the we are aware of, including dental care, skin care, orthopedic surgeries, eye surgeries, etc. If the dog has a problem and we know about it, we definitely do our very best to fix it.
 That kind of vet care is expensive.
 All vet records travel with the dog.
-This adoption fee also covers all transport and health certificate costs we incur.
-We pay $150 of our adoption fee to transport dogs and we do health certificates for each of our dogs.
+This adoption fee also covers all transport and health certificate costs we incur as well as state-mandated inspection fees.
 The remainder of the adoption fee is designed to help defray the vet costs we have incurred while the dog is in our care.

 Why does adopting a dog cost so much?